Cancer Screenings & Prevention

 Types of Cancer Screenings

-At St. Bernards Healthcare, you have access to:
+At St. Bernards Healthcare, you have access to these tests in Northeast Arkansas:

 • Breast cancer screenings – 3D mammograms with same-day results